ashishsomvanshi/optimizing_a_pipeline_in_azure_project/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**
 The best performing model with Hyperdrive Pipeline was a model with acuuracy aproximately : 0.91 and with Automl Pipeline, the best performing model was a model with acuuracy approximately :0.91.
 However, AutoML avoids the need of frequrent changes in script for diffrent algoritihms.
+Images of Diffrent Stages of Excecution of Code: https://github.com/ashishsomvanshi/Optimizing_a_Pipeline_in_Azure_Project/tree/master/images

 HyperDrive Pipeline:
 Classification technique used: Logistic Regression (Collumn to be classifed : y)